openhab/openhab-addons/bundles/org.openhab.binding.energidataservice/README.md

 Depending on the time of the day, an update of the prognosis may include estimates for more than 9 hours, but every update will have at least 9 hours into the future.
 A persistence configuration is required for this channel.

+Please note that the CO₂ emission channels only apply to Denmark.
+These channels will not be updated when the configured price area is not DK1 or DK2.

 ## Thing Actions

 Thing actions can be used to perform calculations as well as import prices directly into rules without relying on persistence.